Counseling for Adult Male Executive Dysfunction: When ADHD Assessment May Help

 Task initiation: “I know what to do, I just can’t start”

-• Set a 5-minute timer and “start ugly”
+• Use a five-minute timer and start ugly

-💡 Key takeaway: For many people, the biggest barrier is the start, not the effort required after you’re moving.
+✅ Key takeaway: For many people, the biggest barrier is the start, not the effort after you are moving.

-Planning problems show up as starting the easiest task instead of the most important one, overplanning and freezing, or underplanning and running out of time.
+Planning problems can look like starting the easiest task, overplanning and freezing, or underplanning and running out of time.

-Try this quick prioritizing script to reduce decision fatigue:
+Try this 60-second script to reduce decision fatigue:

 Working memory: holding steps in your mind

 Working memory is your ability to hold and manipulate information briefly.[5]
-When it’s taxed, it’s easy to lose your place mid-task or miss steps in multi-part routines.
+When it is taxed, it is easy to lose your place mid-task.

-This is where “externalizing” can help.
-Research on cognitive offloading suggests that writing things down or using external reminders can reduce mental load and improve performance on memory-heavy tasks.[6,7]
+Cognitive offloading, such as external reminders and written steps, can reduce mental load and improve performance on memory-heavy tasks.[6,7]

 Time blindness: underestimating time and transitions

-Practical example: You think you can “quickly” do one more thing before leaving—then you’re late, again.
-Often, the missing piece isn’t motivation; it’s time estimation + transition time.
+Practical example: You think you can quickly do one more thing before leaving, and then you are late again.
+Often, the missing piece is not motivation.
+It is time estimation plus transition time.

 Two strategies that help:

-• Build in a “transition buffer” (add 10 minutes to any estimate)
+• Build in a transition buffer by adding 10 minutes to your estimate

-• Use external time anchors (alarms, calendar alerts, visual timers)
+• Use external time anchors such as alarms, calendar alerts, or visual timers

 Stress and overload